-While on a journey towards better health I’ve discovered some interesting things that I was oblivious to before.
+While on a journey towards better health I’d discovered some interesting things that I was oblivious to before.
 Things like chocolate being able to be made without dairy or sugar, cakes being made with no animal products, and Vegan eggs.
 But it’s not just about the food.
-Cosmetics and supplements containing collagen have uncovered new findings for me; there’s collagen in seaweed!
+Cosmetics and supplements containing collagen had uncovered new findings for me; there’s collagen in seaweed!

 Strictly speaking, I’m not a Vegan, but I am what you might call a transitioning Vegan.
 That’s my way of saying that I still eat animal products from time to time at this stage in my journey.
 Typically, it’s during those stages of weaker resolve.